NixOS/rfcs/rfcs/0000-community-coordination-hub.md

 # Detailed design
 [design]: #detailed-design

-A repository shall exist, named `NixOS/community`, which acts as central hub for coordinating the community dynamics.
+A repository shall exist, named `NixOS/community`, which will act as central hub for coordinating the community's efforts.

 It shall comprehend, consolidate and showcase aspects of: